 Here is our all-new list of the 7 best flea markets in New York:

-1. Grand Bazaar NYC – Upper West Side, Manhattan (NYC)
+1. New York flea markets: Grand Bazaar NYC – Upper West Side, Manhattan

 This iconic outdoor market is a must-do flea market in NYC!
 Chelsea Flea Market is your best address for a unique souvenir or a bargain to decorate your NYC apartment.
 Wander on the footsteps of Andy Warhol or Michael Jackson while you soak up the unique vibe of the city.
 What’s more, Chelsea Flea Market now also hosts many vendors of the legendary Hell’s Kitchen Flea Market which closed in January 2019.

-6. East 67th Street Market – Upper East Side, Manhattan (NYC)
+6. Flea markets in New York: East 67th Street Market – Upper East Side, Manhattan

-This small flea market in New York is located in Manhattan’s posh Upper East Side area and New York’s longest running market (est. 1979).
-Besides an antiques market there is also a farmer’s market selling fresh produce and artisanal food at the same location.
+This small flea market in New York is located in Manhattan’s posh Upper East Side area and New York’s longest-running market (est. 1979).
+Besides an antique market, there is also a farmer’s market selling fresh produce and artisanal food at the same location.
 The East 67th Street Market is partly indoor market and partly street market that takes place every Saturday, rain or shine.
 The market is small but holds plenty of treasures.
-Antiques, jewelry, vintage collectables, handmade items, memorabilia, vintage clothing and much more can be found at this authentic New York flea market.
+Antiques, jewelry, vintage collectibles, handmade items, memorabilia, vintage clothing, and much more can be found at this authentic New York flea market.

 The Market NYC is an indoor market in SoHo, Manhattan, with a cool vibe and plenty to discover.
-Most vendors sell vintage-inspired handmade treasures such as jewelry, fashion or home decor such as prints, lamps and more.
+Most vendors sell vintage-inspired handmade treasures such as jewelry, fashion, or home decors such as prints, lamps, and more.
 There are also artifacts, art books, and collectibles sold at The Market NYC.
-Expect to see fashionable Etsy-esque treasures, works by up-and-coming designers and sometimes even artisans at work at this colorful SoHo market.
+Expect to see fashionable Etsy-esque treasures, works by up-and-coming designers, and sometimes even artisans at work at this colorful SoHo market.
 Be aware that this is a design market and not a regular flea market with vintage and antiques, but it is nevertheless a great spot to find a unique souvenir or gift.
 There are two locations, both in SoHo, and their opening hours are perfect if you are looking for a market in NYC open during the week.